Install Lens Desktop#

 Install Lens Desktop on Linux#

-You have the following downloading options for Linux (amd64 architecture only):
+You have the following downloading options for Linux:

 - Debian (apt) repository